jricardooliveira/redis-document-data-search/README.md

 # Valkey Document Data Search (Go)

-This project provides a Go-based CLI and API for generating, storing, indexing, and searching synthetic customer and event data in Valkey (the open-source Redis fork—yes, I'm on team fork, but Redis folks are cool too!) using ValkeyJSON and ValkeySearch modules.
+This project provides a Go-based CLI and API for generating, storing, indexing, and searching synthetic customer and event data in Valkey/Redis (the open-source Redis fork—yes, I'm on team fork, but Redis folks are cool too!) using ValkeyJSON and ValkeySearch modules.

 ## Features
 - Generate random customer and event data
-- Store data in Valkey as JSON documents
+- Store data in Valkey/Redis as JSON documents
 - Create ValkeySearch indexes for fast querying
 - Search for customers/events by identifiers
 - Print random customer/event JSON for testing